ravikumarrajasimhan/funretro/README.md

    You will notice that the app has this architecture on firebase:
 ![Fun retro architecture](https://i.imgur.com/etYgDia.png)

+## Contribute to Fun Retro

+Take a look on your (Contributing)[https://github.com/funretro/distributed/blob/master/CONTRIBUTING.md] guide

 ## Running the application

 1. Install [Node.js](https://nodejs.org/en/)